Lysine–tRNA ligase

-The 3 substrates of this enzyme are ATP, L-lysine, and tRNA(Lys), whereas its 3 products are AMP, diphosphate, and L-lysyl-tRNA(Lys).
+The 3 substrates of this enzyme are ATP, L-lysine, and tRNA^{Lys}, whereas its 3 products are AMP, diphosphate, and L-lysyl-tRNA^{Lys}.
+Besides the enzyme encoded by KARS, the lysX protein found in some bacteria, and the cla4 protein found in the fungus Cladosporium cladosporioides are also able to catalyze this type of reaction.

 This enzyme participates in 3 metabolic pathways: lysine biosynthesis, aminoacyl-trna biosynthesis, and amyotrophic lateral sclerosis (als).

 Nomenclature

-This enzyme belongs to the family of ligases, to be specific, those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
-The systematic name of this enzyme class is L-lysine:tRNALys ligase (AMP-forming).
+This enzyme belongs to the family of ligases, to be specific, those forming carbon–oxygen bonds in aminoacyl-tRNA and related compounds.
+The systematic name of this enzyme class is L-lysine:tRNA^{Lys} ligase (AMP-forming).
 Other names in common use include lysyl-tRNA synthetase, lysyl-transfer ribonucleate synthetase, lysyl-transfer RNA synthetase, L-lysine-transfer RNA ligase, lysine-tRNA synthetase, and lysine translase.